InfernalSuite/configurate-toml/README.md

 ##### Configurate 3.7
 If you're on configurate-core v3.7, please use Luck's configurate-toml extension.
 See credits below, or see: https://mvnrepository.com/artifact/me.lucko.configurate/configurate-toml/3.7

+## Support

+Feel free to open an issue, or hop into our Discord and chat with us: https://discord.gg/h5NsHDhZ2B

 ## Credits

 All credits for this code go to Luck, who developed the original configurate-toml extension: https://github.com/lucko/configurate-toml